somia/ninchat-sdk-ios-swift/README.md

 }
 ```

-- To use clousers in *Swift*, use the following implementations.
-All of the clousers are alwayes called on the main UI thread.
+- To use closuers in *Swift*, use the following implementations.
+All of the closuers are alwayes called on the main UI thread.

 ```swift
 ninchatSession.didOutputSDKLog = { session, logValue in